IronPlus/usermetrics-backend/README.md

 ## Configuration

-The configuration file is located in the root directory of the project.
-The configuration file is named as .env.
+Create a configuration file named `.env` in the root directory of the project.
+Alternatively, you could simply rename the `.env.dist` to `.env`.
 The configuration file contains the following variables:

 - PORT: The port number on which the application will be running
 - HTTP_BASIC_USER: The username for basic authentication